fluencelabs/nox/docs/guides/miner.md

 # make use you're using python2
 $ pip --version
 pip 18.0 from <...> (python 2.7)
-$ pip install fabric
+$ pip install Fabric==1.14.1
 ```

-It should install fabric 2.4 or later.
+It should install fabric 1.14.1. **Be careful not to install Fabric 2 as it's not current supported.**

 Next, open [fluence/tools/deploy/fabfile.py](../../tools/deploy/fabfile.py) in your favorite text editor, and modify `info`:
 ```